aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-layer-management-effects/render-exposure-adjustment-layer-psd/_index.md

 }
 ```

-In this loop, we iterate over all layers of the PSD file.
-If we find an `ExposureLayer`, we modify its `Exposure`, `Offset`, and `GammaCorrection` properties.
-This allows you to fine-tune the visual output of the exposure adjustment layer.
+The loop walks through every layer, finds any `ExposureLayer`, and updates its three key parameters.
+This is the core of **rendering the exposure adjustment layer** with your custom values.

-## Step 3: Save the Modified PSD File
+### Step 3: Save the Modified PSD File

-After making changes, you need to save the updated PSD file:

 ```java
 String psdPathAfterChange = dataDir + "ExposureAdjustmentLayerChanged.psd";  // Path to save the modified PSD file